TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

 the concentration to the domain of the client - in our case to the domain of the offer management inside the Stadtjugendrings Stuttgart.
-First the essential core terms are to be extracted with which the employees of the Stadtjugendring are interact daily.
+First the essential core terms are to be extracted with which the employees of the Stadtjugendring interact daily.
 Terms of the domain of the content management system (e.g. "list view" or "search") are not playing roles by this.
 After a first project meeting with the contact persons of the SJR following characteristics were defined: